geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Maybe that's why.

 ##### **Geohot** [[00:09:04](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=544)]
-It's still...
+It's still..
 Like, it keeps things entirely in order.
 As they get broken down.

 ##### **Sieds Lykles** [[00:09:09](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=549)]
 Yeah.

 ##### **Geohot** [[00:09:10](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=550)]
 I mean, that's an easy change.
-But...
-It's just...
+But..
+It's just..
 Yeah, as I've been looking at it, I kind of like that.
-Oh, I realized, like...
+Oh, I realized, like..
 Yeah, yeah.
 So.
 Post-opt.
 This week.
 Then we can delete kernel.py.
 Well.
 Okay, almost.
 I still have kernel.py.
 I separated generating the optimizations from applying the optimizations.

 ##### **Geohot** [[00:09:34](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=574)]
 Okay.

 ##### **Geohot** [[00:09:35](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=575)]
-But, uh...
+But, uh..
 Yeah.
 We've got applying the optimizations to go after.
 I have to write simplify merge adjacent in the new world.
 There's progress.
 That's going.
 And we're going to have beautiful Vmap stuff.
 Make it all work out.
 Multi is going to be a Vmap.

 ##### **Geohot** [[00:09:57](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=597)]
-And...
-And...
+And..
+And..
 Okay.
 Cool, cool.
 Sounds good.

 ##### **Chenyu** [[00:10:10](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=610)]
-Next is...
+Next is..
 So, I started to look into all the Vflow 16 supports that we have.
 And I found a bunch of issues.
-With those...
+With those..
 I created, like, issues for these.
 But mostly because we decompose the X into X2 and a constant.
 If we do the whole thing in Vflow 16, that constant would be represented in Vflow 16.
 The whole thing would end up having a pretty big diff because X is exponentially big.
 So, for example, if we do this.
 So, for now, I only fix X. For now, I want the way to write this better.
 We should at least also fix cosine, which we now currently decompose with sine and the I over 2 shift.
 And another one is log.
 I think these three in Vflow 16, we should be, like, no different from Torch.

 ##### **Geohot** [[00:11:22](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=682)]
 Yeah, I saw the pull request for this where the guy wanted to add X. But obviously, this isn't the solution.
 But so the solution was just to keep precision on the Vflow const?